taxidriveer/Hemlock/readme.md

 alt textThe number of poisons in your inventory appears in red is when the threshold is not reached and green are when you already have enough poisons.
 ![alt text](https://i.imgur.com/iOqOjZZ.png)

-*/hemlock reset* to show all poisons/reagents buttons.
+*/hemlock reset* to show all poisons and reagents buttons.

 **Lacking Features, Ideas & Problems**